PSYCHIATRIC DRUGS:

 Studies indicating psychiatric drugs are helpful are of dubious

 credibility because of professional bias.
-All or almost all
+All or almost

 psychiatric drugs are neurotoxic and for this reason cause symp-